dim17mastik/voxel_lighting/README.md

 ## Controls

 - W, A, S, D, Q, E - movement
-- Mouse or Left, right, down, up arrow keys - rotation
+- Mouse, arrow keys - rotation
 - Esc - quit (it doesn't close immediately because it waits for the thread to complete)

+## Note

+Everything is implemented in GDScript, so don't expect good performance.